firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-04-aging-elements.md

 I am almost to the island, but I have no strength for the landing.
 I let gravity carry me downward, catching the air as the ground approaches, just enough to ease my fall.

 I crash in the waters just beyond the shore, my right leg awkwardly smacking the surface as I land.
 I lie there exhausted, letting the water hold me up.
-My leg throbs—I think it may be broken.
+My leg throbs — I think it may be broken.
 The water comforts my pains and my aches but not my sorrows.
 The salt water is dissolving the wax, sliding the feathers off my wings.
 I lie floating on my back for at least an hour, surrounded by the feathers of my once mighty wings, the waters of my tears rejoining the ocean.

 Eventually I limp to the beach.
 I find my friends.